It’s very common for people to later remember details they did not recall at the time of the crash

 If you think you might not remember entirely what happened and want to try, your attorney can employ methods that might trigger your memories and make it easier for you to remember details that were fuzzy at the scene.

 Remembering additional information might help you win a case.
 Or it may not have any effect on your case.
 Or it could be damaging to your case if the new information cannot be corroborated or strongly contradicts the other evidence.
 It depends on the unique circumstances of your case.

 Your attorney will advise you what he or she thinks about the new evidence that comes to light.
 It’s always best to discuss this with your attorney so he or she has all the information.
 Your lawyer is on your side and will know if the information strengthens or weakens your claim.
 If you do not disclose the information as soon as possible, it could possibly hurt your case and appear as if you were hiding information.

 In some cases, your attorney can arrange to have your original statement suppressed from the record.
 If this happens, your new statement will be considered as if it were your first statement.
 If the case goes to court, the jury will be able to take only your revised statement into account.

 Memories and eye-witness accounts are notoriously unreliable.
 This fact is compounded in stressful situations.
 Accidents are stressful in the moment and can become increasingly nerve-wracking as you face medical bills, insurance claims and other issues.
 There is no need to stress yourself unduly about the details of your statement.
 An experienced accident attorney can guide you in a clear-headed way through your case.

-The Lamber-Goodnow Injury Law Team provides free consultations to all potential clients so we can discuss your case, go over the evidence, and create a plan of action.
+Lamber Goodnow Injury Lawyers provides free consultations to all potential clients so we can discuss your case, go over the evidence, and create a plan of action.
 We only get paid if you get paid.